Saturday, July 14, 2012

 Alice reveled in her tough woman persona.
 I was actually intimidated by her and Butch.
 After one weekend war, Butch came home all sliced and bruised up, without part of his left ear, lending credence to their braggadocio about being outlaws.

 All of that intimidation vanished in a flash.
 Late one Sunday night in May 1993, my phone rang.
 It was Alice.
 She was screaming in anguish, hysteria, and genuine fear.
-“HELP!!!!!!” she yelled, “there is some horrible MONSTER in our house!!!!.
-You are a woodsman guy right?”
+“HELP!!!!!!” she yelled, “there is some horrible MONSTER in our house!!!!
+You are a woodsman guy, right?”
 I admitted to being prone to visit the woods now and then.
-“COME OVER AND DO SOMETHING with this AWFUL ANIMAL!,” Alice squalled.
+“COME OVER AND DO SOMETHING with this AWFUL ANIMAL!”
+Alice squalled.

 I threw on some clothes and took off for the Babe house.
 When I got there, Alice and Butch were quivering in the yard.
 She prompted me to enter the house.
-I said “Where is this creature?”
-She said “in the bathroom.”
+I said, “Where is this creature?”
+She said, “In the bathroom.”
 I had a big stick, but really didn’t now what to expect, for surely anything fierce enough to turn Butch and Alice into tubs of jelly was something to be respected.

 When I saw what it was, I started laughing.